weeping-angel/Persona/README.md

     3. Bootstrap
     4. JavaScript

+Steps to Use Persona

+1.)
 First install all the required packages by using following commands:

 ```
 pip install --upgrade keras